jonniedarko/Notes/posts/AWS Setup.md

    sudo chown -R username.groupname /data/db
 ```
 Finally you can start running MongoDB with the command `mongod` Or `sudo /etc/init.d/mongod start`.
-Again I recommend changing the premmisions so that sudo is not required.
+Again I recommend changing the permissions so that sudo is not required.

 ####Coming soon.....